blbadger/blbadger.github.io/neural-networks.md

 ])
 ```

 Now the network can be compiled, trained, and evaluated on the test datasets.
-I also include `model.summary()` in order to have the specific of the model printed.
+I also include `model.summary()` in order to have the specific model printed, if one is interested to learn exactly how many parameters each layer contains.

 ```python
 model.compile(optimizer='Adam',